Skip to content

 Overview

-Web users spend a significant amount of time on social media as a way to receive information and news, so why not improve their experience by making a few simple changes?
+Web users spend significant time on social media to receive information and news, so why not improve their experience by making a few simple changes?
 Creating social media content with accessibility in mind ensures your message is understood by everyone, helping you reach an even wider audience.
 This guide will help you create accessible posts by covering these topics:

 Using Emojis